Is a Phase I required by law in a real estate transaction?

 A Phase I Environmental Site Assessment (ESA) meant to identify the potential for contamination of a site by hazardous or toxic materials and to identify other possible environmental constraints on the site.
 It is not meant to be a detailed, comprehensive investigation based on quantitative or qualitative analytical data.
 No environmental sampling and analysis will be performed under the Phase I scope of work.
 The form and content of this ESA I will follow the form and content as outlined in ASTM standard E 1527-21.
 The results of the Phase I ESA will be used to determine whether or not further study (such as a Phase II ESA) is warranted, based on the background information gathered and the results of the site inspection.
 To obtain and develop the information required for the Phase I ESA of the property in a timely and efficient manner, the following scope of work is proposed, subject to minor additions and deletions, as indicated by the availability, relevancy, and adequacy of the background information, and by best field judgment.

 The bank is not requiring a Phase I so I don’t need one?

 Again, a Phase I is for the buyer's protection, banks are not responsible for contamination found on a property where they hold a mortgage.
 Banks are not so much concerned about a Phase I being performed but that a borrower has the ability to repay the loan.

 A Phase I is expensive and not needed.

-Most Phase I’s cost under $2,000.00, less than a flood insurance policy at the beach.
+Most Phase I’s cost between $2,200.00 and $3,000, less than a flood insurance policy at the beach.
 We tell clients to look at a Phase I costs as a one-time insurance policy premium to ensure you not buying someone else’s problem.

-I am getting different prices to complete a Phase I, why is some companies more expensive or they doing it different?
+I am getting different prices to complete a Phase I, why are some companies more expensive or they doing it different?

 The Phase I was reasonable, but it found issues that need to be investigated.
 The cost for the Phase II is thousands of dollars, why?